I’m ready for the limelight —Priscilla Ojo

 What connection do you have with Enioluwa?

-To start with, I laugh when people actually attach me with Enioluwa because what they don’t seems to understand is that he is my best friend and a good one.
+To start with, I laugh when people actually associate me with Enioluwa because what they don’t seem to understand is that he is my best friend and a good one.
 I appreciate my friendship with him as there are no strings attached.

 But you have toured countries together…

-We have toured a lot of countries together; we have worked on several project and influenced for so many top brands.
-In essence we are best of friends.
+We have toured a lot of countries together; we have worked on several projects and influenced so many top brands.
+In essence, we are best of friends.
 It doesn’t go beyond that.

-Your mother has a strong bond with you, what do you do that gets her angry and what are the things cause disagreement between you?
+Your mother has a strong bond with you.
+What do you do that gets her angry and what are the things that cause disagreement between you?

-It seems as though your brother Festus is out the limelight spotlight, why is that so?
+It seems as though your brother, Festus, is out of the limelight.
+Why is that so?

 What are some of the funny things about her?

-She’s very sweet, giving, she’s humble, she’s herself, and she’s funny and a person that you should be around.
+She’s very sweet, giving, she’s humble, she’s herself and she’s funny and a person that you should be around with.
 Very important to say also is that she does not take bullshit.

-Your mother does not look her age, has any of your male friends ever showed interest in her?
+Your mother does not look her age.
+Has any of your male friends ever shown interest in her?

 She’s their crush; she looks good.
 She looks young, so who wouldn’t want her?
 I don’t find it as an insult; I take it as a compliment.
 I can see myself in that age and I’ll be like that.